End User Applications - Configuring POP3 in Microsoft Outlook

 Outgoing Mail Server The server to which emails should be sent.

-It is important to enable TLS Encryption and to use port 587, as described later in this article.
+It is important to enable TLSEncryption and to use port 587, as described later in this article.

 • Europe (excluding Germany):